12 Sleepover Tips For When It's Your Turn to Host

 So your daughter wants to have her friends over for a slumber party.
 And while the combination of homesick kids, upset tummies, nervous energy and sleeping mishaps sounds like a recipe for disaster, the potential rewards are huge.
 Think: Your little one strengthening her friendships, gaining valuable social skills and creating long-lasting memories.
 All you need is a game plan.
-Here, 12 tips to successfully navigate a sleepover.
+Here, 12 sleepover tips to successfully navigate an overnight stay.

 More kids = more chaos.
 Save the bigger groups for birthdays and special occasions, but for a regular Saturday night slumber party, try to keep the group to a manageable size (think four to six).
 Tip: Even numbers help ensure that nobody gets left out.